IgniteUI/help-topics/topics/02_Controls/igHierarchicalGrid/02_Bind/igHierarchicalGrid_Binding_to_Local_Data.md

 ```

-The same options and settings apply as with the json data, excluding the dataSource option setting.
+The same options and settings apply as with the JSON data, excluding the `dataSource` option setting.
-Instead of setting the dataSource option directly to the xml data the data should first be defined in an igDataSource instance and that instance can then be assigned to the dataSource option.
+Instead of setting the `dataSource` option directly to the XML data the data should first be defined in an igDataSource instance and that instance can then be assigned to the `dataSource` option.
-When using xml data the dataSource's schema needs to be specified in order to define the data fields.
+When using XML data the `dataSource`'s schema needs to be specified in order to define the data fields.

-So the first step is to defined the schema for the igDataSource.
+So the first step is to define the schema for the igDataSource.
 The schema requires teh following options to be set:

 |Option | Description | Set to:|
 --------|-------------|--------